iltempo/thearchive-tasks-plugin/README.md

 ## Installation

-Download the [latest release version](https://github.com/iltempo/thearchive-tasks-plugin/releases/latest), unzip and double click the plugin file to open it in _TheArchive_.
+Download the [latest release version](https://github.com/iltempo/thearchive-tasks-plugin/releases/latest), unzip and double click the plugin file to open it in _The Archive_.